Skip to Main Content

 Member Rights

-Prior to the administration of any assessment, medication, procedure, or treatment, the member must be informed of potential risks that may affect her or her unborn child during pregnancy, labor, birth, or postpartum, and the alternative therapies available to her.
+Prior to the administration of any assessment, medication, procedure, or treatment, the member must be informed of potential risks that may affect them or their unborn child during pregnancy, labor, birth, or postpartum, and the alternative therapies available to them.
 The member has a right to consent to or refuse administration of any assessment, medication, procedure, test, or treatment.

 The member has the right to: